braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/news_feed/integration.md

 article_title: News Feed Integration for iOS
 platform: iOS
 page_order: 0
-description: "This article covers an overview of integrating the News Feed into your iOS application."
+description: "This article covers an overview of the News Feed data model, integrating the News Feed into your iOS application, and a custom view controller integration example."
 channel:
   - news feed